 The Education Allowance is paid until your child reaches age 26.
 The only reason when the Education Allowance is paid after age 26 if studies have been interrupted by military service.
 In this case the allowance payment period is extended by the length of the military service period.
 This means that you are financially supported in paying for your child’s education through the bachelors and masters studies.

-Tip for contract with a local school
+Tip for contract with a non-EU school

 Administrative burden to parents